Read our latest reports

 - November 2023: QI Share & Learn on parenthood in CF and linking with maternity care

 - February 2024: QI Share & Learn on CFTR modulators: nutrition, weight management and body image

 We also gather case studies of QI projects in CF services.

 Our QI working group is made up of people with CF, their families, CF professionals and members of the Trust.

 The group has co-produced the Trust’s QI strategy and is helping to develop key projects to improve CF care and services.

 Take a look at our meeting notes:

-If you are a person with CF, parent or carer, and think you might be interested in becoming a member of our QI working group, please complete our Expression of Interest Form.
+If you are a person with CF, a family member, or a CF health professional and think you might be interested in becoming a member of our QI working group, please complete our Expression of Interest Form.